Open Menu

 In 2018, the Federal Trade Commission processed 1.4 million fraud reports totaling $1.48 billion in losses.
 The most common categories for fraud complaints were imposter scams, debt collection and identity theft.
 Credit card fraud was most prevalent in identity theft cases — more than 167,000 people reported a fraudulent credit card account was opened with their information.
 The frequency of data breaches and cyber-attacks are constantly in the news.
 If you are the victim of identity theft, please report it to the DPD.

-If you are the victim of Identity Theft, the Detective will request several documents to help expedite the investigation.
+If you are the victim of Identity Theft, a Detective will request several documents to help expedite the investigation.
 At a minimum, the assigned Detective will ask you for the following information:

-Once this is filed with the FTC, provide a copy of the filed report
+1. Go to the Federal Trade Commission website and file an identity theft report.
+Once this is filed with the FTC, provide a copy of the filed report to the Detective:

 Click Here

-A copy of the fraud report or the report number that was filed with the financial institution (bank or credit card institution) and the fraud department point of contact
+3. A copy of the fraud report, or the report number, that was filed with the financial institution (bank or credit card institution), and the fraud department point of contact;

-Check your credit report for other fraudulently opened accounts.
-If determined accounts have been opened, dispute those accounts with the credit reporting agency
+4. Check your credit report for other fraudulently opened accounts.
+If it is determined that accounts have been opened, dispute those accounts with the credit reporting agency;

-Freeze your credit with all 4 credit reporting agencies (Equifax, Experian, Trans Union & Innovis) and ask for a fraud alert to be placed on the credit report file
+5. Freeze your credit with all 3 credit reporting agencies (Equifax, Experian, & Trans Union), and ask for a fraud alert to be placed on the credit report file.

 Click Here

-Another good resource for dealing with identity theft is Atlanta’s own consumer reporter, Clark Howard.
-His website can be found here.
+Another good resource for dealing with identity theft is Atlanta’s own Consumer Reporter, Clark Howard.
+His website can be found below:

 Click Here